rehierl/abstract-properties/14-x-types-of-scopes/15-0-types-of-scopes/_remarks.md

 - guaranteed by construction
 - related in a path graph
 - disjoint exor related in a tree

+# remarks

+all exor none
+- can a suborder end with a parent, but exclude its child nodes?
+- either includes a node and all of its descendants, exor none at all
+- needs substring-based considerations

+Note that this notion is different to the general notion of "a scope includes a node and all of its descendants ex-or none of these at all", which still needs to be confirmed or dismissed.

 # meta / beyond